DigiStratum/developers/documentation/Processes.md

 * Ensure that your feature branch is up-to-date (via rebase or periodic merges, or however you prefer)
 * Always `git pull` prior to `git push` unless you have a specific, technical reason not to.

+##### DigiStratum Responisibilities
+* Grant access to appropriate github project repositories
+* Provide documentation as needed to explain branching strategy (GitFlow)
+* Monitor Pull Request activity, review, comment, and reject or merge as needed

 #### Task Management
 As a software/product developer, you will be provided with a link and login as needed for task management where you will find your assigned tasks.